takatchi-mix/takatchi-mix/README.md

 I have a proven track record of delivering innovative solutions.
 My technical toolkit includes HTML, CSS, Python, SQLServer, Java, Pytorch, Tensorflow and I am continually exploring new tools and frameworks to enhance my skills.
-I am looking forward to becoming an engineer who can enrich people's lives with LLM, machine learning, and deep learning, with a focus on AI.
 I am constantly improving myself to become an engineer who can enrich people's lives with LLM, machine learning, and deep learning, with a focus on AI.